 Can a Rattlesnake Swim?

-Believe it or not, but rattlesnakes can swim, and quite well.
-They can do more than just swim across the water also.
-They will even eat, hide from predators, or mate in the water if the opportunity presents itself.
-If they bite prey, their venom will not be diluted by the water unless it is allowed to flow and disperse in enough time.
+Believe it or not, rattlesnakes can swim well.
+They will eat, hide from predators, or mate in the water if the opportunity presents itself.

 How do rattlesnakes swim?

 Even though rattlesnakes do not have arms, legs, or fins, they have the ability to slither through the water easily.
 They glide over the surface or with their bodies slightly submerged with their heads above the water.

 There is surface tension on the water that helps rattlesnakes stay on the surface and surf across it.
 The muscles that line its entire body beneath its scales move together in an “S” motion to propel the snake across the surface.

 Mostly, a rattlesnake will cross a body of water to get to dry land on the other side and not just hang out in the water.
 If you are going to swim in a river or lake, be aware that rattlesnakes may be in the water, even though this is a rare activity for them.

 Rattlesnakes will also likely not be as aggressive in the water as they would on land, so you can be less afraid when you go swimming!
 However, if you see a rattlesnake or any snake for that matter in the water, do not bother it.
 The snake will likely just leave you alone to get to where it is going.